-Starting September 8th, Life Science Washington Institute will be hosting a two-part virtual grant writing bootcamp to help demystify SBIR/STTR funding routes.
+Join Life Science Washington Institute on June 1 and 8, for our three-part virtual grant writing bootcamp to help demystify SBIR/STTR funding routes.

 This series is for anyone interested in learning more about SBIR and STTR funding opportunities and those who want to effectively compete for these awards to develop and commercialize innovative technologies.
 The bootcamp serves as an “intro” to the SBIR/STTR programs.
 At the end of the series, participants will be equipped and prepared to submit a proposal for SBIR or STTR funding.

 When: May 15, Time: 12-1:30 pm PT Workshop